marhander12/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Tasks-10 Write a script that displays the result of BREATH to the power LOVE Tasks-11 Write a script that converts a number from base 2 to base 10 Tasks 12 Create a script that prints all possible combinations of two letters, except oo Tasks 13 Write a script that prints a number with two decimal places, followed by a new line.
+Tasks-10 Write a script that displays the result of BREATH to the power LOVE Tasks-11 Write a script that converts a number from base 2 to base 10 Tasks 12 Create a script that prints all possible combinations of two letters, except oo Tasks 13 Write a script that prints a number with two decimal places, followed by a new line Tasks 14 Write a script that converts a number from base 10 to base 16